biya-coin/biyaliquid-docs/.gitbook/defi/staking.md

 Staking is the process of locking up your assets (in this case BIYA) in order to validate transactions on the blockchain.
 Users who stake their assets are usually eligible for staking rewards.

-Biyaliquid follows a proof-of-stake mechanism, in which users can stake their BIYA tokens with certain Biyaliquid nodes that validate transactions (validators).
+Biyachain follows a proof-of-stake mechanism, in which users can stake their BIYA tokens with certain Biyachain nodes that validate transactions (validators).
 In return, the user can obtain staking rewards in BIYA.

 ### Stake BIYA